ibm-cloud-docs/EventStreams/messagehub085.md

 {: notoc}

-{{site.data.keyword.Bluemix_notm}} Dedicated provides a more isolated environment where your infrastructure is not shared and is hosted in a separate SoftLayer account managed by {{site.data.keyword.IBM_notm}}.
+{{site.data.keyword.Bluemix_notm}} Dedicated provides a more isolated environment where your infrastructure is not shared and is hosted in a separate account managed by {{site.data.keyword.IBM_notm}}.
 This environment is securely connected to {{site.data.keyword.Bluemix_notm}} Public and your own network.

 In a dedicated instance of {{site.data.keyword.messagehub}}, you pay for the service rather than how much you use it.
 You can have up to 75 partitions across the